Bezpartyjni Samorządowcy: Ideology

 In the mid-2010s, the party was associated with political right but denied this label.
 The party presented one of its prominent members, Janusz Kubicki, associated with left-wing politics and the Civic Platform, as proof that it is not aligned with the right-wing Law and Justice Party.
 The party also touted its local coalition with The Left in Lower Silesia and many defectors from left-wing parties in its ranks.
 In 2023, the party stated that it "disagrees with PiS on ideological and world-view issues", and formed a local coalition with the Civic Platform in Lubusz Voivodeship.
+However, OKO.press characterized the party as right-wing, arguing that "although they claim to be nonpartisan, the views of leading activists of Bezpartyjni Samorządowcy are decidedly closer to those of the right."

+In 2020, a survey by a sociology journal Studia Socjologiczne found that amongst the voters of Bezpartyjni Samorządowcy, 33% identified as left-wing, 41% as centrist, and 26% as right-wing.
+This result was very similar to that of the Polish People's Party, in which case 35% of its voters identified as left-wing, 37% as centrist, and 28% as right-wing, respectively.
+Since 2026, the party came to be described as right-wing.

+Early ideology

-A prominent member of the party, Mirosław Lubiński, who became the new leader of the Bezpartyjni Samorządowcy club in the Lower Silesian Regional Assembly, stated that he had always associated himself and his party with the political left, but "not the one with Czarzasty and Biedroń".
+In 2021, a prominent member of the party, Mirosław Lubiński, who became the new leader of the Bezpartyjni Samorządowcy club in the Lower Silesian Regional Assembly, stated that he had always associated himself and his party with the political left, but "not the one with Czarzasty and Biedroń".
 Mirosława Winnicka, one of the party's candidates in the 2023 election, also described herself as leftist and argued that most people in the party are likewise left-wing, making her "no stranger to this environment".

 When asked about the ideological differences between Bezpartyjni Samorządowcy and the New Left, Winnicka stated: "It is a political party, and not the kind of left-wing party I associate with the SLD.
 The people owe it to the Alliance to bring Poland into NATO, into the EU, to ensure democratic standards.
 The current New Left is something completely different, not least because it does not have this measure of achievement.
 This grouping has lost its credibility and distinctiveness.
 I think that a lot of bad things for the left side of the political scene started with Leszek Miller's association with Samoobrona and finding a candidate for the Polish presidency in the person of Ms Ogórek.
 At some point, the SLD's top leadership 'found' a patent on knowledge and stopped listening to their environment - the political base.
 It then became clear that this was the end of the left."

-The party defines regionalism as its main ideology, stating that their current priority is the development of each region, with local politics being valued over the national ones.
-The party is also pro-European, believing that cooperation with the European Union as well as the EU Development Funds are crucial to the welfare of Polish regions and local governments.
-The party also presents decentralization as its main postulate, believing that a real democracy can only be a decentralised and localised one; members of the party argue that empowering local governments at expense of the national government could lead to a stronger state, rather than centralization.